Karaoke Revolution: Releases

-Karaoke Revolution Presents: American Idol Encore was released in the North America on PlayStation 2, Wii, and Xbox 360 on February 5, 2008, then to Canadian retailers on February 17, with the PlayStation 3 version released in North American on March 4.
+Karaoke Revolution Presents: American Idol Encore was released in North America on PlayStation 2, Wii, and Xbox 360 on February 5, 2008, then to Canadian retailers on February 17, with the PlayStation 3 version released in North America on March 4.
 The PlayStation 3 and Xbox 360 versions were the only ones that featured downloadable songs, but after May 14, no more new downloadable songs came for either version.
 New downloadable songs will continue with the sequel, Karaoke Revolution Presents: American Idol Encore 2.